NorthXyRan/NorthXyRan.github.io/_pages/about.md

 # 🔥NEWS

 - Congratulate!
-Our paper moves on to Revise & Resubmit (round 2) for CHI 2026 Papers! <span class="news-date">25/11/5</span>
+Our paper moves on to Revise & Resubmit (round 2) for CHI 2026 Papers! `<span class="news-date">`25/11/5
-- A first-author paper was submitted to The ACM CHI Conference on Human Factors in Computing Systems (CHI 2026) <span class="news-date">25/9/12</span>
+- A first-author paper was submitted to The ACM CHI Conference on Human Factors in Computing Systems (CHI 2026) `<span class="news-date">`25/9/12
-- An ongoing research project currently underway：Subjective question Grading driven by the integration of LLMs and visual analytics <span class="news-date">25/4/1</span>
+- An ongoing research project currently underway：Subjective question Grading driven by the integration of LLMs and visual analytics `<span class="news-date">`25/4/1

 # 🖊️PUBLICATIONS